APTreasure/blooket-and-kahoot/README.md

-# Updated Blooket and Kahoot Cheats
+# Blooket and Kahoot Cheats

 ### Installation
 1. Click on the bookmark you want